redgeoff/spiegel/README.md

 8. [Create your `on_change` docs](https://github.com/redgeoff/spiegel/blob/master/DESIGN.md#on_change) in the `spiegel` DB
 9. [Create your `replicator` docs](https://github.com/redgeoff/spiegel/blob/master/DESIGN.md#replicator) in the `spiegel` DB

+Notes:
+- `yourapi.com` and `yourcouchdb.com` cannot be equal to `localhost` as you will be running the Spiegel processes from within docker containers, which means that localhost will refer to the VM's localhost.
+If you don't have a domain name to use then you can use the IP address of your host machine.
+Alternatively, you can also use defined entries in your host's hosts file if you use the `--network=host` when running `docker service create`.
-Note: for extra security, use the [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/#advanced-example-use-secrets-with-a-wordpress-service) to encrypt the URL parameter.
+- For extra security, use the [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/#advanced-example-use-secrets-with-a-wordpress-service) to encrypt the URL parameter.

 You can then scale up (or down), e.g.: